REStud/data-editor/package-howto.md

 There are no specific requirements for software use, file names, or folder structure, but the package should enable another trained computational scientist to run the replication code and reproduce the outputs.

-We require that you ***upload it as a separate file alongside the .zip archive*** on Zenodo, but you may also include it inside the ZIP archive, as long as it is an identical copy.
+We require that you ***upload the README as a separate file alongside the .zip archive*** on Zenodo (you may also include it inside the ZIP archive, as long as it is an identical copy).
 Keeping the README separate lets editors and readers quickly assess data/code availability, requirements, and run instructions before downloading large archives, improving transparency, accessibility, and screening efficiency.

 ## README file